Photo from Tower Hamlets Labour

 LocalLocal democracyNews

-May elections: hear from Labour
+May 2022 local elections: hear from Labour

 In the run-up to the May elections, we interviewed Rachel Blake, Labour Councillor and candidate for Bow West.